An abridged history*

 1953 Dr. Grafton gave Kamloops United Church a monetary sum that was used to purchase 46 acres at Shuswap Lake.

-1955 First building built at the Camp Grafton site
+1955 First building built at the Shuswap Lake property, now known as Camp Grafton.

-1961 The Christian Education Centre added to the 1911 church.
+1961 The Christian Education Centre was added to the 1911 church.

 1979 Demolition of the 1911 church building